bparanj/crystal/computer/electronics/design/analog-device.md

 Comparison with digital devices:

 Analog devices differ from digital devices, which process discrete, quantized signals.
 While digital technology has become dominant in many areas, analog devices remain crucial in interfacing with the physical world and in certain specialized applications.

-Would you like me to elaborate on any specific aspect of analog devices or their applications?